atreyasha/spp-explainability/docs/develop.md

             3.  add student registration details to paper such as matriculation number and other details

+            4.  update title page date to current submission date

-            4.  take note of all other submission criteria such as statement of originality, German abstract, digital copy and others, see:
+            5.  take note of all other submission criteria such as statement of originality, German abstract, digital copy and others, see:
                 <https://www.uni-potsdam.de/en/studium/studying/organizing-your-exams/final-thesis>